rancher/rancher-docs/versioned_docs/version-2.6/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-azure-ad.md

      ![Open Rancher Registration](/img/open-rancher-app-reg.png)

-1. From the navigation pane on left, click **Certificates and Secrets**.
+1. From the navigation pane, click **Certificates & secrets**.

 1. Click **New client secret**.
     ![Create new client secret](/img/new-client-secret.png)
 1. Enter a **Description** (something like `Rancher`).
-1. Select duration for the key from the options under **Expires**.
-This drop-down sets the expiration date for the key.
-Shorter durations are more secure, but require you to create a new key after expiration.
+1. Select the duration from the options under **Expires**.
+This drop-down menu sets the expiration date for the key.
+Shorter durations are more secure, but require you to create a new key more frequently.
+Note that users won't be able to log in to Rancher if it detects that the application secret has expired.
+To avoid this problem, rotate the secret in Azure and update it in Rancher before it expires.
 1. Click **Add** (you don't need to enter a value—it will automatically populate after you save).
 <a id="secret"></a>

-1. Copy the key value and save it to an [empty text file](#tip).

-    You'll enter this key into the Rancher UI later as your **Application Secret**.

-    You won't be able to access the key value again within the Azure UI.
+1. You'll enter this key into the Rancher UI later as your **Application Secret**.
+Since you won't be able to access the key value again within the Azure UI, keep this window open for the rest of the setup process.

 #### 3. Set Required Permissions for Rancher